BioJulia/BioMakie.jl/README.md

   <img width="550" height="620" src="docs/src/assets/2vb1.png">
 </p>

-To view a multiple sequence alignment, use the `viewmsa` function with a Pfam ID or fasta file.
+To view a multiple sequence alignment, use the `viewmsa` function with a Pfam MSA or fasta file.
 ```julia
 using MIToS.MSA
 downloadpfam("pf00062")